 Whatever it is you’re doing is not any of my business.
 But it is my business to make sure you know just how “anonymous” you are in the torrent network.
 The short answer is: you totally aren’t!

-I don’t really need to prove this, as I have a decent understanding of how the torrent protocol works.
-Theoretically you should have some level of privacy since you’re not downloading any data from one particular server.
-For example, if you download a file directly from Microsoft, you’re downloading from a central server.
-That server now has evidence that you downloaded the entire contents of the file.
+It’s handy to have a basic knowledge of how the torrent protocol works.
+Theoretically you should have some level of privacy since you’re not downloading any data from one particular server (in contrast to downloading something from a central server like you’d find on Microsoft’s website, where they’ll know exactly who it is that’s downloading their products).

-And here’s where the problem starts: Government agents have been known to snoop around these networks, downloading files and listing all the IP addresses they find under the “Peers” list.
+Government agents and copyright trolls tend to snoop around the Torrent networks, and some of the more popular sites hosting Torrent files, downloading files and listing all the IP addresses they find under the Peers (downloaders) and Seeders (uploaders) lists.
 This will, of course, compromise your address eventually.